Solutions Factorycontact us

 An end-to-end big data solution

-Digazu emerged from this observation to make your data usable and accessible for everyone and to create business value and efficiency.
-Digazu helps you become data centric or develop your data culture and management to create added value.
+Digazu emerged from the need to make data usable and accessible for everyone and to create business value and efficiency.
+Digazu helps you become data-centric or develop your data culture and management to create added value.

-It was crafted using cutting-edge technologies, such as Kafka and Flink.
-These technologies were tested and selected by our research centre, as well as by digital giants, such as LinkedIn, Netflix and Alibaba.
-Digazu is user-centric and user-friendly.visit website
+It was crafted using cutting-edge technologies such as Kafka and Flink.
+These technologies were tested and selected by our research centre, as well as by digital giants such as LinkedIn, Netflix and Alibaba.
+Digazu is user-centric and user-friendly.

 Elastic and scalable message queue for the cloud